Skip to main content

 Blue Marker Position

-• Left edge = lower guardrail rate
+• Left edge = the lower guardrail rate

-• Right edge = upper guardrail rate
+• Right edge = the upper guardrail rate

 7. Distribution Table